-Your dedicated listing will be shared with the public on October 6, and your content will be revealed on Saturday, October 22.
-It will be free to access through Sunday, October 23.
+Your dedicated listing will be shared with the public in early October.
+Virtual content will be free to access through Sunday, October 22.
 If the content is available on-demand, it will continue to be accessible to Open House New York members through the end of October.

-Q. What is the difference between Open Access and Advance Reservation experiences?
+Q. What is the difference between Open Access and Ticketed experiences?

-A. In-person experiences are generally managed as either allowing Open Access or requiring Advance Reservations, though some locations may have both types of experiences during the Weekend.
+A. In-person programs generally are either Open Access or Ticketed, though some locations may have both types of experiences during the Weekend.

-At Open Access experiences, the public is permitted to visit on a drop-in basis during set hours on one or both days of OHNY Weekend.
-For Open Access, all experiences are free and Partners typically arrange for an expert or knowledgeable staff to welcome the public and share insights about distinguishing features, characteristics, or a particular story, whether little known or beloved by many.
+For Open Access locations, the public is permitted to visit on a drop-in basis during set hours on one or multiple days of OHNY Weekend.
+Partners arrange for an expert or knowledgeable staff to welcome the public and share insights about distinguishing features, characteristics, or a particular story, whether little known or beloved by many.

 Q. What happens if there’s inclement weather?